Bema is an avid dreamtime traveler and teacher who loves sharing her experiences and adventures for others to benefit from.

 What are you paying for when you hire a ghostwriter?

-As much as I and other ebook ghostwriters will focus on word count, pages and research, the core of the matter is that what you are paying for is our creativity, imagination and speed.
-Whether you have all your research done, you need 10,000 words or 250,000, you want mostly pictures in your pages or you have a full outline, the reason you're hiring that ghostwriter is because you either do not have the time to sit down and write that book, or because you are not now aware of your ability quickly produce the book with grace and meaning.
+As much as other eBook ghostwriters and I will focus on word count, pages, and research, the core of the matter is that you are paying for our creativity, imagination, and speed.
+Whether you have all your research done, you need 10,000 words or 250,000, you want mostly pictures in your pages, or you have a full outline, the reason you're hiring that ghostwriter is that you either do not have the time to sit down and write that book or because you are not now aware of your ability quickly produce the book with grace and meaning.

 This is what you are essentially hiring a ghostwriter like me for.
-With all the prep work done, the meat is all that is left to prepare, and an ebook ghosterwriter is there to make sure that happens properly and productively.
+With all the prep work done, the meat is all that is left to prepare, and an eBook ghostwriter is there to make sure that happens properly and productively.

-Before we dive into this answer, I want you first to be aware that the ebook ghostwriting market is still so new, that prices are still fluctuating.
-So while I can give you a concrete answer for now, this January 2013, those rates could change at any moment.
-So make sure that you do your own research on the prices, so that you can take advantage of them while they are low and see the point when the pricing settles into a common rate.
+Before we dive into this answer, I want you first to be aware that the eBook ghostwriting market is still so new that prices are still fluctuating.
+So while I can give you a concrete answer for now, in January 2013, those rates could change at any moment.
+So make sure that you do your own research on the prices so that you can take advantage of them while they are low and see the point when the pricing settles into a common rate.

-In the mid range, you're going to find that decent ghost writers charge anywhere between $200-$600 per ebook.
-These are going to be your ghostwriters who know where to gather the right research, who to talk to about almost any subject and they will know how to get all of the right information out of you, in order to write the ebook the way you want it.
-You won't have to do as much editing with these writers, as they will be plenty use to using their spell checkers, and you'll probably get your ebook in as little as 3-6 months.
+In the mid-range, you're going to find that decent ghostwriters charge anywhere between $200–$600 per eBook.
+These are going to be your ghostwriters who know where to gather the right research and who to talk to about almost any subject, and they will know how to get all of the right information out of you in order to write the eBook the way you want it.
+You won't have to do as much editing with these writers, as they will be plenty used to using their spell checkers, and you'll probably get your eBook in as little as 3–6 months.

 How Do I Choose a Word Count?

 The two most important factors that should decide your word count are: